litodam/PSCmdlets-baseline/Readme.md

-﻿# PowerShell Custom Cmdelts Baseline Solution #
+﻿# Creating custom PowerShell Cmdlets - Baseline Solution #

 This solution is mainly a spike aimed to solve how to provide the proper abstractions in order to develop custom Cmdlets in a TDD fahion.